KxSystems/embedPy/README.md

 |from attribute `y` of Python object `x`|`.p.callable_attr`|`.p.pycallable_attr`|
 |from content item `y` of Python module name `x`|`.p.callable_imp`|`.p.pycallable_imp`|

-In each of the examples below we create two q functions which will call the `numpy.eye` Python function.
+In each of the examples below, we create two q functions which will call the `numpy.eye` Python function.
 One returning the result as q data and the other returning a Python foreign object.

 #### Getting `numpy.eye` as a `foreign` and creating q functions from it